 - Filing a foreclosure prior to 120 days payment delinquency

-- Process of foreclosure while you are in the process of applying for a modification
+- Filing a foreclosure while you are in review for a modification

 - Lack of live communication with your lender prior to foreclosure initiation